Chocolate Almond Chip Ice Cream Recipe (Dairy-Free)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-chocolate almond chip ice cream in a small bowl.Pin
+chocolate almond chip ice cream in bowls and tin.Pin

 Here is another dairy-free ice cream recipe that will surely satisfy your sweet tooth!